OVERVIEW OF NSU

 Transfer Evaluation Services

 Learn more about NSU's policies on transfer credit, examinations, prior experience and the process for requesting transfer credit at the Office of Transfer Evaluation Services website.
 (TES) provides services to undergraduate students who wish to transfer credits to NSU and to students who wish to obtain college credits for learning experiences outside the class room.
-You may also use the Transfer Credit System tool to find out how your credits may transfer into NSU!
+You may also use the Transfer Credit System or Transfer Equivalency tools to find out how your credits may transfer into NSU!

 Dual Admission is a premier academic program offering students the opportunity to reserve a future seat in one of NSU’s graduate or professional programs while earning their bachelor’s degree.
 Not all Dual Admission programs will accept Transfer Students.
 Please refer to our Dual Admission website for specific information.